This article is meant to understand the major differences between personal accident insurance and life insurance.

 On the other hand, accidental insurance or personal accident insurance provides protection in case of death and injuries resulting only from an accident.
 This policy guards an individual only in the event of an accident.
 The incident may cause impairment, whether short-term or lifelong wounds or even demise.
 It covers claims of accidental death, accidental disability, or accidental dismemberment.

-Both life and accidental insurance provide strong financial support in case of death of the policyholder so that the financial future of policyholder remain unaffected.
+Both life and accidental insurance provide strong financial support in case of the death of the policyholder so that the financial future of the policyholder remains unaffected.
 These policies make sure that your dependents can lead a decent life economically despite your death.
-Although both policy majorly covers the death benefit there is a thin line of demarcation.
-The reason of death allocates the difference as accidental insurance as the name suggest covers injuries, death caused due to accidents but life insurance triggers death caused due to natural reasons.
-Following are the other differences between life insurance and accidental insurance:
+Although both policies primarily cover the death benefit, there is a major difference.
+Personal accident insurance covers claims to death due to an accident while life insurance covers claims to death in general.
+The cause could be anything.

-Scenario 2: Rohit has a life term insurance policy.
+Scenario 2: Rohit has a life insurance policy.
 In such a case, he will not receive anything for permanent partial disability as term life insurance covers only the death benefit.
-All expenses have to borne by him only.
+All expenses have to be borne by him only.
 All his savings will be wiped away in such a dark phase.

 Hence ignoring these policies could lead to eroded lifelong savings because of mishaps.